Cantonese nationalism: Liangguang independence

-In order to safeguard Britain's special interests in the Pearl River Basin, the British Hong Kong government was also very interested in Li Hongzhang's cooperation with the revolutionaries; it determined to prevent Li Hongzhang from going north, hoped that Li Hongzhang would stay in Guangdong to found the country, and supported Ho's proposal that Li Hongzhang cooperate with the Revive China Society to implement the independence of Guangdong and Guangxi.
-Blake tried his best to promote the cooperation between Li Hongzhang and Sun Yat-sen. Blake and Sun promised Li that if independence succeeds, they will elect Li as the "President" of the "Republic of Liangguang".
-In order to stabilize the situation in South China, Li Hongzhang was very interested in this plan, negotiated with the revolutionaries and granted loans.
-On June 20, the acting Governor of Hong Kong, Major General Gascoigne, sent a telegram to the Colonial Office requesting the British government to allow the Hong Kong government to intervene in Li Hongzhang's trip.
-However, British Prime Minister Salisbury ordered on the 22nd to prohibit the British Hong Kong government from intervening.
-Blake ended his trip and returned to Hong Kong on July 2.
-He immediately contacted the Revive China Society through Kai Ho and continued to lobby the United Kingdom.

 However, as the war situation worsened, the voices of the peace faction in the Qing court became more prevalent, and Li Hongzhang received another telegram from the Qing court on July 8.
 Cixi appointed Li Hongzhang as the Viceroy of Zhili and Beiyang Trade Minister.
 Li Hongzhang realized that the government might begin to develop in a direction that was beneficial to the peace faction, so he decided to change his decision and leave Canton for the north.
 Before leaving, he first arrived in Hong Kong by boat from Guangzhou to pay a visit to Blake and expressed his stance to the Hong Kong government in person.
 However, Blake still haven't give up at this point and also learned that Sun Yat-sen was setting off from Singapore to Hong Kong.
 He sent an urgent telegram to London: